 Current methods for analyzing longitudinal and clustered, clinical data through lectures, discussions, and a group analysis.
 Topic areas include multi-level, multi-state, multi-process, and structural equation models.
 A-F only.
 Pre: 642 and 643, or consent.

 Students may register on approval of department.
 CR/NC only.
 Repeatable unlimited times.

 Research for master’s thesis.
-Repeatable unlimited times.
+Repeatable seven times or up to 8 credits.
 CR/NC only.
 Pre: consent.

 Assess impact on health in disasters and diseases.
 Enhances research skills related to management and communication.
 Repeatable one time.
 BIOM, PH, NURS, and SPA majors only.
 Pre: consent.

 Research for doctoral dissertation.
 Repeatable unlimited times.
 CR/ NC only.
 Pre: consent.

 Practice mindfulness meditation to reduce burnout and live life in the present moment.
 Learn life skills to handle life better and be more resilient.
 Respond rather than react to life.
 No experience necessary.
 Repeatable nine times.

 Overview of applied clinical nutrition that includes nutrients, dietary recommendations for healthy populations, and medical nutrition therapies for patients with diet related diseases or conditions.
 Repeatable one time.
 Junior standing and higher.
 Pre: CHEM 151 (or higher) or BIOC 241 (or higher); PHYL 141 or ZOOL 141; highly encouraged: FSHN 185 or any other basic nutrition course.